automationbroker/apb/docs/apb_cli.md

 apb binding add foo-secret bar-dc
 ```

 Our example APBs create secrets that match the name of the APB pod.

-To bind Postgresql APB to Mediawiki, you would first provision Postgresql (`apb bundle provision postgresql-apb`) and Mediawiki (`apb bundle provision mediawiki-apb`).
-Once the APBs have finished provisioning, you should see a secret named `bundle-<hash>` when you run `oc get secret`.
-Then find the name of the DeploymentConfig you want to bind to (`oc get dc`).If the DeploymentConfig is `mediawiki-1234` a binding command may look like
+To bind Postgresql APB to Mediawiki:
+1. Provision Postgresql (`apb bundle provision postgresql-apb`)
+1. Provision Mediawiki (`apb bundle provision mediawiki-apb`)
+1. Wait for APBs to finish provisioning
+1. Run `oc get secret`, look for a secret named `bundle-<hash>` that matches the hash from your Postgres APB run
+1. Run `oc get dc` and identify the DeploymentConfig you want to add your bind secrets to
+1. If the DeploymentConfig is named `mediawiki-1234` and the bundle hash is `772f6e70-[...]` a binding command may look like:
 ```
 $ apb binding add bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40 mediawiki-1234

 INFO Create a binding using secret [bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40] to app [mediawiki-1234]
 Successfully created secret [bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40-creds] in namespace [apb].

 Use the following command to attach the binding to your application: oc set env dc/mediawiki-1234 --from=secret/bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40-creds
 ```

-Type the recommended command:
+Type the recommended command to complete the binding:
 ```
 $ oc set env dc/mediawiki-1234 --from=secret/bundle-772f6e70-3ee5-4fce-9c26-1dec57cc0c40-creds
 deploymentconfig "mediawiki-1234" updated